onkelhoy/web-components/themes/README.md

 Upon completion, all CSS files within the `example` theme folder are combined into the `tokens.css` file, which now serves as the singular source of truth for the theme's styles.
 This file can be easily referenced and utilized across the ecosystem, ensuring that your components are consistently themed according to your design specifications.

-Through this example, it's evident that adding and developing new themes within the `@pap-it Ecosystem` is not only intuitive but also adaptable to the unique design philosophies of different projects.
+Through this example, it's evident that adding and developing new themes within the `@papit Ecosystem` is not only intuitive but also adaptable to the unique design philosophies of different projects.
 This process underscores the ecosystem's dedication to empowering developers with the tools and flexibility needed to craft visually cohesive and engaging web experiences.

 ## Ensuring Comprehensive Theming with Fallback Values

-When introducing a new theme to the `@pap-it Ecosystem`, it's crucial for developers to consider the integration of fallback values to enhance the appearance and consistency of web components, especially when these components are utilized as third-party elements in various projects.
+When introducing a new theme to the `@papit Ecosystem`, it's crucial for developers to consider the integration of fallback values to enhance the appearance and consistency of web components, especially when these components are utilized as third-party elements in various projects.
 A robust approach to achieving this is by leveraging both the `base` theme and your custom theme in tandem.

 ### Best Practices for Theme Development